-How to conduct a pilot trial during a pandemic L3Pilot partners continue testing despite COVID-19 crisis
+How to conduct a pilot trial during a pandemic: L3Pilot partners continue testing despite COVID-19 crisis

-The user is in the centre of all L3Pilot studies, trials, and research.
+The user is at the centre of all L3Pilot studies, trials, and research.
 And so they are during the COVID-19 pandemic – in a special and unanticipated way.
 Our vehicles were fully equipped, ready to go and piloting had just started.
 But then, in the second quarter of the year 2020, the pandemic threatened the execution of the pilot studies.
 How could driving a car be realised while still keeping all drivers safe?

 Protecting safety and health of the participants in the L3Pilot tests has been a top priority in the project at the time of a pandemic.
 Therefore, partners took individual measures to meet the needs of the project and the people who became test drivers at the same time.